Robert Louis Stevenson: United Kingdom

 The Writers' Museum near Edinburgh's Royal Mile devotes a room to Stevenson, containing some of his personal possessions from childhood through to adulthood.

 A bronze relief memorial to Stevenson, designed by the American sculptor Augustus Saint-Gaudens in 1904, is mounted in the Moray Aisle of St Giles' Cathedral, Edinburgh.
-Saint-Gaudens' scaled-down version of this relief is in the collection of the Montclair Art Museum.
+Saint-Gaudens' scaled-down version of this relief is in the collection of the Montclair Art Museum in New Jersey.
 Another small version depicting Stevenson with a cigarette in his hand rather than the pen he holds in the St. Giles memorial is displayed in the Nichols House Museum in Beacon Hill, Boston.

-In the West Princes Street Gardens below Edinburgh Castle a simple upright stone is inscribed: "RLS – A Man of Letters 1850–1894" by sculptor Ian Hamilton Finlay in 1987.
+In the West Princes Street Gardens below Edinburgh Castle a simple upright stone is inscribed: "RLS – A Man of Letters 1850–1894" by the sculptor Ian Hamilton Finlay in 1987.
 In 2013, a statue of Stevenson as a child with his dog was unveiled by the author Ian Rankin outside Colinton Parish Church.
 The sculptor of the statue was Alan Herriot, and the money to erect it was raised by the Colinton Community Conservation Trust.

 Stevenson's house Skerryvore, at the head of Alum Chine, was severely damaged by bombs during a destructive and lethal raid in the Bournemouth Blitz.
 Despite a campaign to save it, the building was demolished.
 A garden was designed by the Bournemouth Corporation in 1957 as a memorial to Stevenson, on the site of his Westbourne house, "Skerryvore", which he occupied from 1885 to 1887.
 A statue of the Skerryvore lighthouse is present on the site.
 Robert Louis Stevenson Avenue in Westbourne is named after him.

+The small hotel in Wick where Stevenson stayed in the summer of 1868 is now called Stevenson House and is marked by a plaque.
+The house is near the harbour, in the part of Wick known as Pultneytown.

 In 1994, to mark the 100th anniversary of Stevenson's death, the Royal Bank of Scotland issued a series of commemorative £1 notes which featured a quill pen and Stevenson's signature on the obverse, and Stevenson's face on the reverse side.
 Alongside Stevenson's portrait are scenes from some of his books and his house in Western Samoa.
 Two million notes were issued, each with a serial number beginning "RLS".
 The first note to be printed was sent to Samoa in time for their centenary celebrations on 3 December 1994.

+In 2024 it was announced that a Jekyll and Hyde–themed sculpture would be built near where Skerryvore once stood.